 🚗 Reserve a rental car with this locally owned rental company 🚗

-During our stay at Dreams Las Mareas I had a solo spa day, starting with a massage followed by enjoying the hydrotherapy stations.
-While my husband slept in, I was in pure bliss and getting rested a different way.
+During our stay at Dreams Las Mareas (an all-inclusive resort currently closed for renovations, set to open in 2026 as a Marriott) I had a solo spa day, starting with a relaxing massage, followed by a morning enjoying the hydrotherapy stations.
+While my husband slept in, I was in pure bliss and getting rested in a different way.

 I recommend trying at least one wellness experience to connect with nature while you’re visiting Costa Rica.